Wells Fargo: SEC fine due to inadequate risk disclosures

 On August 14, 2012, Wells Fargo agreed to pay around $6.5 million to settle U.S. Securities and Exchange Commission (SEC) charges that in 2007 it sold risky mortgage-backed securities without fully realizing their dangers.

 Lawsuit by FHA over loan underwriting

 In 2016, Wells Fargo agreed to pay $1.2 billion to settle allegations that the company violated the False Claims Act by underwriting over 100,000 Federal Housing Administration (FHA) backed loans when over half of the applicants did not qualify for the program.

 In October 2012, Wells Fargo was sued by United States Attorney Preet Bharara over questionable mortgage deals.

 Lawsuit due to premium inflation on forced place insurance

 In April 2013, Wells Fargo settled a suit with 24,000 Florida homeowners alongside insurer QBE Insurance, in which Wells Fargo was accused of inflating premiums on forced-place insurance.

-Lawsuit regarding excessive overdraft fees

-In May 2013, Wells Fargo paid $203 million to settle class-action litigation accusing the bank of imposing excessive overdraft fees on checking-account customers.